 The 1992 Law gave trustees freedom in terms of investment powers, merely requiring them to be exercised in accordance with the trust instrument and with the diligence and the prudence that a reasonable person would be expected to exercise when he or she makes investments.
-The Amending Law of 2012 extends trustees' investment powers, giving them the same investment powers as those of an absolute owner, allowing them to invest in a broader range of investments for the best interests of the beneficiaries.
+The Amending Law of 2012 extended trustees' investment powers, giving them the same investment powers as those of an absolute owner, allowing them to invest in a broader range of investments for the best interests of the beneficiaries.
 This brings trustees' investment powers into line with those of a trustee in England and Wales, and other trust jurisdictions that have followed the English Trustee Act 2000.

-The Amending Law of 2012 also removes any doubt regarding trustees' ability to invest in Cyprus by including a new section specifically empowering trustees to invest in moveable and immoveable property both in Cyprus and overseas, including shares in companies incorporated in Cyprus.
-The abolition of the prohibition on investment in Cyprus will remove an obstacle to inward investment and provide a boost to the real estate market, which has stagnated since the onset of the global economic crisis.
+The Amending Law of 2012 also removed any doubt regarding trustees' ability to invest in Cyprus by including a new section specifically empowering trustees to invest in moveable and immoveable property both in Cyprus and overseas, including shares in companies incorporated in Cyprus.